VictorObrist/VictorObrist/README.md

 ## Hi there, I'm Victor Obrist 👋

-I'm a Systems Engineer with 15+ years of experience in software development.
+I'm a Software Engineer with 15+ years of experience in software development.

 Passionate about continuous learning and applying new technologies to drive innovation.